On the Convergence Rate of Variants of the Conjugate Gradient Algorithm in Finite Precision Arithmetic: Introduction

 The analysis in \cite{Greenbaum89} applies to any computation that satisfies these assumptions for some $\epsilon \ll 1$.
+One can extend the tridiagonal matrix $T_J$ in the way described in \cite{Greenbaum89} even if $\epsilon$ is not very small, but then there is no guarantee that the eigenvalues of the extended matrix $T$ will all be close to those of $A$ or even that $T$ will be positive definite.
 This analysis relies heavily on the work of Paige \cite{Paige1,Paige2}, who showed that a good finite precision implementation of the Lanczos algorithm satisfies these assumptions, with explicit bounds on the quantities denoted here as $\epsilon$.